he-he-org/he-he-2/content/volunteer-articles/vaccination-for-guatemala.md

 **Drink**

-* Bottled water that is sealed
+* Bottled water with unbroken seal
 * Water that has been disinfected
 * Ice made with bottled or disinfected water
 * Carbonated drinks